Irish mythology: Heroes

-The Fianna warrior bands are seen as outsiders, connected with the wilderness, youth, and liminal states.
-Their leader was called Fionn mac Cumhaill, and the first stories of him are told in fourth century.
+The Fianna warrior bands were thus the outsiders, connected with the wilderness, youth, and liminal states.
+(Note: (Nagy 1985) apud DeAngelo (2025) [2019]; pp. 17, 33 apud FitzPatrick (2023)) Their leader was called Fionn mac Cumhaill, and the first stories of him are told in fourth century.
 They are considered aristocrats and outsiders who protect the community from other outsiders; though they may winter with a settled community, they spend the summers living wild, training adolescents and providing a space for war-damaged veterans.
 The time of vagrancy for these youths is designated as a transition in life post puberty but pre-manhood.
 Manhood being identified as owning or inheriting property.
 They live under the authority of their own leaders, or may be somewhat anarchic, and may follow other deities or spirits than the settled communities.
 The church refused to recognize this group as an institution and referred to them as "sons of death".

 Legendary creatures

 The Oilliphéist is a sea-serpent-like monster in Irish mythology and folklore.
 These monsters were believed to inhabit many lakes and rivers in Ireland and there are legends of saints, especially St. Patrick, and heroes fighting them.

+In Irish folklore there is also the Cailleach or hag, said to have lived many lives that begin and end with her in stone formation.
+She is still celebrated at Ballycrovane Ogham Stone with offerings and the retelling of her life's stories.
+The tales of the Cailleach connect her to both land and sea.
+Several Otherworldly women are associated with sacred sites where seasonal festivals are held.
+They include Macha of Eamhain Mhacha, Carman, and Tailtiu, among others.